Planetbiru/MagicAppBuilder/README.md

 Imagine a large application consisting of dozens of CRUD (Create, Read, Update, Delete) modules.
 Each module has the following mechanism:

-1. create new data
+1. Creation of new data
-2. change existing data
+2. Modification of existing data
-3. delete existing data
+3. Deletion of existing data
-4. requires approval to create new data, change data and delete data
+4. Approval required for creating, modifying, or deleting data
-5. have a rule that the user who approves the creation, change and deletion of data must be different from the user who creates, changes and deletes data
+5. A rule that the user who approves the creation, modification, or deletion of data must be different from the user who creates, modifies, or deletes the data
-6. Data can be exported to Microsoft Excel and CSV formats.
+6. Data export functionality to Microsoft Excel and CSV formats
+7. Support for multiple languages

 This project must be created in a very fast time, even less than 3 months.